davidezechukwu/davidezechukwucode/README.md

 <li>E-tags caching, redis caching for lookups, etc, and public files(images, video, audio, svgs, etc) on external providers.
 <li>Typedoc documentation</li>
 <li>denormalisation for non-transactional use cases, using AWS Elastic Search for example</li>
+<li>Use of ETL when applicable, from say SSIS or similiar from here https://www.softwaretestinghelp.com/best-etl-tools/</li>
 </ul>

 <H1>Notes</h1>